ITunes is broken. Apple, do something.

 My disappointment in the Apple TV

 When the newest Apple TV came out I had great hopes, and I was actually thinking of buying a second one as a gaming toy for my desk.
 The reality is that after looking at what they shipped, listening to the discussions on it of a number of game devs like Brianna Wu, and seeing the games that showed up on the device and playing with the one I upgraded my home theater with, my desk now has a PS4 on it and I find myself using this new Apple TV much more than the old one, and almost never for gaming.
-Thomas Hawk sums it up pretty well.
 Josh Centers at Tidbits also has a good take with tvOS at 6 Months: Where Are the Apps?.

 That said, I think the core of a really good device and system is there and I’m looking forward to seeing it mature.
 I think the key issue with the Apple TV is what’s not there, and what that did to Apple’s release strategy for the device: it was aa well known rumor that Apple was working to acquire rights to media services and the networks like CSB and Fox.
 Unfortunately, the services effectively refused to play ball, and negotiations dragged on and the old Apple TV got older and older and stayed un-upgraded, and…